 Consistent posting is important.
 Imagine doing all the hard work to keep your followers engaged and then disappear for days?
 That would break the hearts of your followers and your reputation.
 Posting regularly also creates expectations for your audience, where they know you are still trading and making their life better with your products or services.

 6. Paid advertisement

 Social Media advertisement is exceptionally effective.
 Both B2B and B2C segments are found on digital platforms.
 Depending on your preferred channels, you have an opportunity to put your brand in front of millions of consumers.

 These days Facebook and Instagram ads are the cheapest to run, while LinkedIn is, perhaps, the most expensive platform.
 Pinterest is another digital space that deserves attention when considering paying for ads on Social Media.
 With Tik Tok becoming highly popular not only with the younger audience but also Millennials, you do not want to miss out on a chance to put your brand name out there.
 A straightforward setup procedure and quick results are what businesses love about paid ads.
 Clearly defined target audience, compelling copy and good quality creatives deliver fantastic results!

 If your business does not have a strong online presence, you might be losing potential clients and falling behind your competitors.
 Not only you create brand awareness in the digital environment but you also manage your brand reputation.
-For all help with Digital and Social Media Marketing strategy creation and implementation, get in touch with Maria Holic – Senior Digital Marketer, for a FREE consultation.
+For all help with Social Media and Digital Marketing strategy creation and implementation, get in touch with us for a FREE consultation.